hanzoai/ROCm/docs/reference/precision-support.rst

 Data types and precision support
 *************************************************************

-This topic summarizes the data types supported on AMD GPUs and accelerators and ROCm libraries, along with corresponding :doc:`HIP <hip:index>` data types.
+This topic summarizes the data types supported on AMD GPUs and ROCm libraries, along with corresponding :doc:`HIP <hip:index>` data types.

 Integral types